Caramel Nougat Pecan Rolls

 - Add 1 and 1/2 cups cream, 3 cups sugar, 3 tablespoons corn syrup, and 1/4 teaspoon salt to the buttered pan.
 Stir together over high heat.
 Attach your candy thermometer to the side of the pan, and make sure the bottom of it is not touching the pan.

-- Let the mixture boil until it reaches 238 degrees F. I stirred pretty frequently, but I asked Emily and she said she doesn't stir at all.
+- Let the mixture boil until it reaches 238 degrees F. Once the mixture is at a steady rolling boil, you can turn the heat down to medium or medium high, but make sure it stays at a rolling boil.
+I stirred pretty frequently, but I asked Emily and she said she doesn't stir at all.
 The mixture will rise up to the top of the pan.
 I didn't time this part, but it was at least 10-15 minutes.

 - When the mixture reaches 238, pour it into the prepared 9x13 pan.